stcybrdgs/Exploring_JavaServerPages-JSP-/README.md

-This repo contains a set of four small web-service projects created for a JSP class.
+This repo contains a set of four small web-service projects using JSP.

 Projects include:
 - Project 09: Introducing JSP tags